personalrobotics/feeding_web_interface/feedingwebapp/README.md

 ### Usage (Web App)
 1. Navigate to the web app folder: `cd {path/to/feeding_web_interface}/feedingwebapp`
 2. Start the app: `npm start`
   - Note that if you're not running the robot code alongside the app, set [`debug = true` in `App.jsx`](https://github.com/personalrobotics/feeding_web_interface/tree/main/feedingwebapp/src/App.jsx#L17) to be able to move past screens where the app is waiting on the robot.
-Since the robot is not yet connected, the default is `debug = true`
+The default is `debug = false`.
 3. Use a web browser to navigate to `localhost:3000` to see the application.

 #### Launching Dummy Nodes